Hearing Health Foundation

 - Researchers at institutions outside of the U.S.

 - From graduate students.

-E. Payments: Grants will be paid in two equal payments disbursed in December and July.
+F. Payments: Grants will be paid in equal payments disbursed in May and January.

-F. Budget Deviation: Any budget deviation during the program year requires an updated budget and justification of change.
-In the interim, remittance of payment cannot be provided. (see II.
-SUPPORT OF A RESEARCH PROJECT TERMS & CONDITIONS above.)
+G. Budget Deviation: Any budget deviation during the program year requires an updated budget and justification of change.
+In the interim, remittance of payment cannot be provided.

 IV.
 PROJECT CHANGES